Affirmation Challenge Day 12 [Wealth]: “I’m financially abundant, and money comes to me naturally.”

 Share your results, check out other participants’ responses, and interact with each other in the comments section!
 Remember, this challenge is a community effort: by openly engaging in the discussion, not only will you help others, you’ll also help yourself.

 If you think today’s affirmation has benefited you, do share it with your friends and family via Facebook, Twitter, G+, or e-mail.

 Once you’re done, proceed to Day 13 here: Affirmation Challenge, Day 13 [Health]

-	Tags: affirmation challenge, affirmations, beliefs, challenge, limiting beliefs, million dollar tip, millionaire, money, passive income, positive thinking, self-talk, value
+Tags: affirmation challenge, affirmations, beliefs, challenge, childhood beliefs, limiting beliefs, million dollar tip, millionaire, money, passive income, positive thinking, self-talk, value